Meet the Team

 Peter Lanza

-Peter is a first year student at the Smeal College of Business studying finance.
+Pete is a second year student at the Smeal College of Business studying finance.
 Peter has been working with the Sokolov-Miller Family Financial and Life Skills Center since December 2023 and has enjoyed seeing growth in his own personal finances as well as in his professional career.
 Outside of work Peter enjoys spending time with friends and family, going to the gym, and golfing.

 Money Question for Peter: What advice would you give to someone at the beginning of their financial wellness journey?